MacBook Pro: Overview

-A November 2019 revision to the Touch Bar MacBook Pro introduced the Magic Keyboard, which uses a scissor-switch mechanism.
+In November 2019, a revision to the Touch Bar MacBook Pro introduced the Magic Keyboard, which uses a scissor-switch mechanism.
 The initial 16-inch model with a screen set in narrower bezels was followed by a 13-inch model in May 2020.
-This revision also modified the Touch Bar, as users were complaining about the ESC key disappearing and not being able to exit a computer window.
+This revision also modified the Touch Bar, as users were complaining about the Esc key disappearing and not being able to exit a computer window.
 Apple reinstated the physical ESC key as a result, as was standard before Touch Bar Macs.

-Another revision to the Touch Bar MacBook Pro was released in November 2020; it was the first MacBook Pro to feature an Apple-designed system on a chip, the Apple M1.
+Another revision to the Touch Bar MacBook Pro was released in November 2020; it is the first MacBook Pro to feature an Apple-designed system on a chip, the Apple M1.
 In 2022, the Touch Bar MacBook Pro was updated to feature an Apple M2 chip.

-The 14-inch and 16-inch MacBook Pros were released in October 2021.
+The 14 and 16 in MacBook Pros were released in October 2021.
 Powered by either M1 Pro or M1 Max chips, they are the first to be available only with an Apple silicon system on a chip.
 These models re-introduced MagSafe, function keys, HDMI, an SD card reader, and some other elements that had been removed from the Touch Bar MacBook Pro.

-Alongside the redesigned M2 MacBook Air, Apple refreshed the 14 and 16-inch MacBook Pros powered by either the M2 Pro or M2 Max chip in January 2023.
+Alongside the redesigned M2 MacBook Air, Apple refreshed the 14 and 16 in MacBook Pros powered by either the M2 Pro or M2 Max chip in January 2023.
 Later that year, in November 2023, Apple refreshed the 14- and 16-inch MacBook Pros with the M3 Pro and M3 Max chips.
-Apple also released a base model 14-inch MacBook Pro powered by the Apple M3 chip to replace the discontinued base model 13-inch Touch Bar MacBook Pro.
+Apple also released a base model 14 in MacBook Pro powered by the Apple M3 chip to replace the discontinued base model 13 in Touch Bar MacBook Pro.